 TH-119 trainer design and features

-The TH-119 military training helicopter is derived from the commercial AW119Kx light single-engine utility helicopter, a latest variant of the AgustaWestland AW119 twin-engine helicopter.
+The TH-119 military training helicopter is derived from the commercial AW119Kx light single-engine utility helicopter, the latest variant of the AgustaWestland AW119 twin-engine helicopter.

-It features high-resistance, cocoon-type airframe with a four-blade main rotor and a two-blade tail rotor.
-Its 3.5g shock-absorbing, reinforced skids with replaceable skid shoes ensure safe landing.
+It features a high-resistance, cocoon-type airframe with a four-blade main rotor and a two-blade tail rotor.
+Its 3.5g shock-absorbing, reinforced skids with replaceable skid shoes ensure safe landings.

 The TH-119 features a pressure refuelling port, which allows its operators to perform hot refuelling during the flight.
 Additional features include air-conditioning unit, dual flight controls, reinforced windshield, and dual independent hydraulic system.

-The helicopter has the ability to perform touchdown auto rotations at its maximum take-off weight.
-It can be optionally equipped with a cargo hook and a hoist.
+The helicopter has the ability to perform touchdown autorotations at its maximum take-off weight.
+It can be optionally equipped with a cargo hook and hoist.